-- 1. Long-term assigned vehicles.
+- Long-term assigned vehicles.
 The division maintains a diverse inventory of vehicles for agency use.

-- 2. Short-term assigned vehicles (motor pool operations).
+- Short-term assigned vehicles for daily use.
 The division maintains a diverse inventory of vehicles for agency use.

-- 3. Maintenance and repairs
+- Maintenance and repairs

-- 4. Fueling network
+- Fueling network

-- 5. Washing facilities
+- Washing facilities

-- 6. Vehicle acquisition and disposal
+- Vehicle acquisition and disposal

-- 7. Agencies utilizing vehicles owned by their respective department may utilize any of the services provided by the Fleet Services Division on a charge-back basis.
+- Agencies utilizing vehicles owned by their respective department may utilize any of the services provided by the Fleet Services Division on a charge-back basis.

-1406 Division Charges
+1406 Fleet Services Charges and Monthly Trip Reporting

-- 1. Vehicle usage is charged either on a daily basis or on a monthly basis.
-Daily rates apply on a 24hour basis.
-For specific rate or billing information contact the Fleet Services Division at 775-684-1880 or reference the Fleet Services website http://fleetservices.nv.gov - 2.
-Fleet Services will not be responsible for reimbursement of vehicle expenses resulting from running out of fuel; charges for lost or misplaced keys; parking charges; towing, when not a result of mechanical failure; failure to obtain fuel at designated State fuel facilities (except for emergencies) or citations issued for violations of traffic laws or parking ordinances. - 3.
+Vehicle usage is charged either on a daily basis or on a monthly basis.
+Daily rates apply on a 24- hour basis.
+For specific rate or billing information contact the Fleet Services Division at 775-684-1880 or reference the Fleet Services website http://fleetservices.nv.gov

+Fleet Services will not be responsible for reimbursement of vehicle expenses resulting from:

+- running out of fuel; - charges for lost or misplaced keys; - parking charges; - towing, when not a result of mechanical failure; - failure to obtain fuel at designated State fuel facilities (except for emergencies); or - citations issued for violations of traffic laws or parking ordinances

 Agencies assigned vehicles on a monthly basis must submit a Fleet Services Monthly Trip report form MP-3 to the Carson City Fleet Services Office within five working days after the end of the month.

-Failure to submit timely reports will result in a late fee assessment for each day late.
-In the event circumstances prevent timely submission, contact the Fleet Services Administrator in advance and request a time extension.
+Failure to submit timely reports will result in a late fee assessment for each day late and may result in vehicles being reassigned.
+In the event circumstances prevent timely submission, contact the Fleet Services Administrator in advance to request a time extension.

-1407 Vehicle Utilization Guidelines
+1407 Vehicle Utilization Requirements